Mubarak-Adeyemi/Al-Mabrook-AutoReg-RE-Form/README.md

 assist users in submitting plate renewal information efficiently.
 It dynamically adjusts input fields based on the selected plate type and ensures data integrity through comprehensive validations, providing immediate feedback to users.
-The project integrates seamlessly with Netlify's form handling, Google Sheets, and Mail.js to streamline data processing and notifications.
+The project integrates seamlessly with Supabase, and Mailjs to streamline data processing and notifications.

 ### Screenshot